2.01.2019

 In September, we visited a couple of churches that were ministry possibilities.

-After deciding we were not going to pursue a church ministry position at that time, our church search shifted from finding a church that had full-time ministry openings to find a church where we could grow and serve in the community we are living in.
+After deciding we would not pursue a church ministry position at that time, our church search shifted from finding a church that had full-time ministry openings to a church where we could grow and serve in the community we are living in.

 Instead of driving 20 miles away to attend a church that "fits my needs."
 What if we committed to the nearest non-heretical, Bible-believing church where we could grow and serve - [A church] where Jesus is the hero - however uncomfortable it may be.

-In our search for a new church in Grand Rapids, we found two great, Bible-preaching churches under 10 miles from our apartment.
-After prayerful consideration and attending both churches a couple of times, we chose the church that is 1.5 miles from our house, teaches Biblical sermons, and is focused on making disciples.
-Both churches were friendly, doctrinally solid churches.
+We found two great Bible-preaching churches under 10 miles from our apartment in our search for a new church in Grand Rapids.
+After prayerful consideration and attending both churches a couple of times, we chose the church 1.5 miles from our house, which teaches Biblical sermons and focuses on making disciples.
+Both churches were friendly and doctrinally solid.

 HERE is a podcast from 9Marks on Living Close to Your Church